Terry Robb, NiaSounds release new album Confessin' My Dues

 In Confessin' My Dues, Robb draws on his deep knowledge of Delta blues, ragtime and swing in 13 original compositions ranging from blistering instrumental blues and stunning ragtime fingerpicking to soulful singing backed by a powerhouse rhythm section.
-At The Secret Society Ballroom, he was joined onstage by renowned jazz musicians Gary Hobbs and Dave Captein, whose skillful playing is featured throughout the album, along with blues guitarist Adam Scramstad.
+At The Secret Society Ballroom, he was joined onstage by renowned jazz musicians Gary Hobbs and Dave Captein, whose skillful playing is featured throughout the album, along with rising blues guitarist Adam Scramstad.

 Drawing from the well of country blues to Coltrane, ragtime to Hendrix, Americana to American Primitivism, Confessin’ My Dues represents a lifetime of musical experiences and influences for Robb.
 “I wanted a modern take on familiar themes without leaving tradition behind,” says Robb.
 “I’ve been wanting to record with Gary and Dave for a long time.
 They are world class musicians, and I knew they would bring a fresh and unique approach to what I was after.”

 Confessin’ My Dues will captivate listeners with its melodic and rhythmic invention and musical virtuosity.
 With Hobbs on drums and Captein on upright bass, there is a sensitive yet intense interplay between Robb and his rhythm section.
 “Sonically, I wanted the album to be both intimate and powerful,” says Robb.